 Our Supported Housing Officers are working from their schemes and are continuing to make doorstep visits to most tenants.
 They will enter the homes of vulnerable tenants when required, as well as to complete welfare checks.

 We do not intend to ask staff or tenants for proof of vaccination, but we encourage everyone to take up the offer of COVID-19 vaccines and boosters if possible.
-If you have not yet received your booster injection, you can book online on the NHS website or call 119 between 7am and 11pm.

 - Dacorum Borough Council Supported Housing Team: Call 01442 228347

 - Hertfordshire Adult Social Services: Call 0300 123 4042.